learn-co-students/module-1-code-challenge-round-1-nyc01-seng-ft--object-relations-code-challenge---articles-1598966195/README.md

 - `Magazine#article_titles` **done
   - Returns an array strings of the titles of all articles written for that magazine **done
 - `Magazine#contributing_authors`
-  - Returns an array of authors who have written more than 2 articles for the magazine
+  - Returns an array of authors who have written more than 2 articles for the magazine **done and holy crap did this fry my noodle.

 ## Rubric